benwilcock/rhdh-local/README.md

 ## Loading dynamic plugins from a local directory

-During boot the `install-dynamic-plugins` container reads the contents of the `configs/dynamic-plugins.yaml` file and activates, configures, or downloads any plugins contained in that file.
+During boot the `install-dynamic-plugins` container reads the contents of the `configs/dynamic-plugins.yaml` file and downloads, enables, and configures any plugins contained in that file.
 In addition, the `local-plugins` directory is mounted into the `install-dynamic-plugins` container on the path `/opt/app-root/src/local-plugins`.
 Any plugins in that location can also be activated and configured in the same way (without downloading).

 You can use the `local-plugins` folder install dynamic plugins directly from your local machine using the following steps:

 1. Copy the dynamic plugin binary file into the `local-plugins` directory.
 2. Make sure that the permissions are set to allow container to read files (quick and dirty solution is `chmod -R 777 local-plugins`)
 3. Configure your dynamic plugin in `dynamic-plugins.yaml`.
 See commented out examples in that file for examples.
-4. See [Changing Your Configuration](#changing-your-configuration) section for more information about how to change and load new configuration.
+4. See [Changing Your Configuration](#changing-your-configuration) section for more information about how to change and load new configurations.

 ## Changing The Container Image